 Inclusion means recognising and respecting difference.
 Inclusion means promoting flexibility in how we work and treat each other.
 The Tasmanian Bar strives to be an inclusive Bar and acknowledges inclusion enables the Tasmanian Bar to be and remain diverse at all levels.

 Access refers to eliminating barriers preventing underrepresented sections of the community from becoming barristers and practising as barristers.

+Adopted by resolution of the Tasmanian Bar Council on 25 June 2020.